stat545ubc-2021/AssignmentsB1_2-Aditi/README.md

     ## 4 Deltaproteobacteria    14.7     1.45    53.3

-To use your own dataset as shown above, read the file from the appropriate location on your system and store it as a dataframe.
-Load the package `SummaryStat` and then call the function `dplyr_bundle` to compute summary statistics.
+To use your own dataset as shown above, read the file from the appropriate location on your system and store it.
+Load the package `SummaryStat` and then call the function `dplyr_bundle` to compute summary statistics for the stored data.